 How to Become an HVAC Technician in Florida

 Thinking about starting a career in HVAC in Florida?
-You’re not alone—and you're definitely in the right place.
+You’re not alone, and you’re definitely in the right place.
 With year-round air conditioning needs, frequent heat waves, and one of the fastest-growing populations in the U.S., HVAC professionals in Florida enjoy consistent demand and strong job security.

 This step-by-step guide explains how to become an HVAC technician in Florida based on the latest rules from the Florida Department of Business and Professional Regulation (DBPR)1 and the U.S. Environmental Protection Agency (EPA)2.